Add unique style to your yard with these outside the box planter ideas!

 All it takes is some upcycled clothing, wood and poured concrete for support.
 Whether you love it or hate it, the Blue Jean Planter is sure to be a conversation piece!
 What’s your verdict on this planter?

 2. The Guitar Planter

-The wood was spit and strings were broken when we found this once well-loved guitar kicked to the curb.
+The wood was spit and strings were broken when we found this once well-loved guitar.